Financial Support and Graduate Awards

 Maximum Annual Support

-Depending on availability of funds, students may be eligible for stipends and tuition support for June, July and August.
+Depending on the availability of funds, students may receive stipend and tuition support in the summer.
 NJIT has two summer award periods, the first covering late May and June, the second covering July and most of August.
 The split of summer award periods is based on the combination of the semester-based academic calendar used at NJIT and the changeover to a new fiscal year on July 1.
 Interested students should consult their faculty advisors in March or April.

 International students may not receive NJIT support or be employed on-campus during periods of practical training.
 International students must be in status with the United States Citizenship and Immigration Services (USCIS).
 International students are eligible only for merit-based NJIT financial support and not for need-based state or federal finds.
 USCIS regulations require that international students attest to having funds sufficient to cover the expense of the entire course of study before they will grant a visa.
 Students are expected to demonstrate the availability of funds (including any NJIT support) for the duration of studies at NJIT as a requirement for admission to the university.

 Government-Funded Support for Graduate Studies

 The National Science Foundation (NSF) and the National Research Council (NRC) support doctoral stipends and tuition in a very competitive process.
 Application deadlines for these programs are one year in advance of anticipated study, usually in early fall.
 Visit the websites of federal agencies to identify relevant opportunities.
 The website of the Graduate Studies Office may also have some of this information.
 NJIT often participates in regional consortia for the Bridges to the Doctorate and Alliance for Graduate Education for the Professorate supported by the NSF.

 Federal Direct and Work-Study Programs